What is ReLEx SMILE Eye Surgery?

 - Computer screens

-Avoid these devices for around 2 to 3 days after the procedure.
+Avoid these devices for around 2 to 3 days after your refractive surgery.

 Side Effects and Risks of ReLEx SMILE